Avalanche star Kadri wears 'Too Many Men' shirt at championship parade

 DENVER — Colorado Avalanche forward Nazem Kadri had some fun at the expense of the Tampa Bay Lightning -- and anyone else who thought his team got away with one during the Stanley Cup Final -- by wearing a "Too Many Men" shirt at the Avs' championship parade Thursday.

+"It’s really validating as an artist and as an Avalanche fan to be trusted to do something like this, and for him to wear it and rock it completely was something -- it’s a perfect ending to a perfect season," she said.

+By Thursday night, the shirts were up for sale on everythinghockey.com.
+Ruth said half of the proceeds will benefit the Nazem Kadri Foundation.

-Leading up to the goal, Kadri was on the ice before Nathan MacKinnon, who was leaving the ice, was within five feet of the team's bench as the rule requires.
+Leading up to the now-famous goal, Kadri was on the ice before Nathan MacKinnon, who was leaving the ice, was within five feet of the team's bench as the rules require.

 However, MacKinnon was out of the play, onside and within five feet of the bench when Kadri put the puck in the back of the net to end the game.

-Tampa Bay coach Jon Cooper thought the officials should have called it.
+Tampa Bay coach Jon Cooper thought the officials should have called the Avs for too many men on the ice.
 He cut his postgame press conference short after expressing his disapproval of the non-call.

 The situation created enough of a ruckus that NHL Hockey Operations issued the following statement: